AEGISS -- Atomic orbital and Entropy-based Guided Inference for Space Selection -- A novel semi-automated active space selection workflow for quantum chemistry and quantum computing applications: Background theory and previous efforts

 \section{Background theory and previous efforts}

-In the early 1990s, both CASSCF~\cite{Roos1980,Andersson1990} and Complete Active Space Second-Order Perturbation Theory (CASPT2)~\cite{Andersson1992} methods became widely used, with CASPT2 among the first to provide quantitative results for molecular excited states of photochemical interest~\cite{roos08a}.
+In the early 1990s, both CASSCF~\cite{Roos1980,Andersson1990} and CASPT2~\cite{Andersson1992} methods became widely used, with CASPT2 among the first to provide quantitative results for molecular excited states of photochemical interest~\cite{roos08a}.
 The CASSCF method optimizes a wavefunction over a chosen set of active orbitals, allowing accurate descriptions of strongly correlated systems.
 CASPT2 refines this wavefunction by adding dynamic correlation effects, leading to better energy predictions.
-As already mentioned in the Introduction, the main challenge of these methods is the need to carefully define an active space, in order to comprise the relevant excited determinants, which is directly related to the active orbitals that can take any occupation beyond their initial mean-field configuration.
-The effectiveness of CASSCF depends on selecting an appropriate active space, which requires deep chemical intuition and knowledge of the electronic structure.
-Automating this selection remains a challenge due to the need to balance essential electronic correlations with computational feasibility, avoid heuristic metrics, and address near-degenerate states or dynamic correlations.
+The effectiveness of these methods depends on selecting an appropriate active space, which requires deep chemical intuition and knowledge of the electronic structure.
+Optimizing and automating this selection remains a challenge due to the need to balance essential electronic correlations with computational feasibility, avoid heuristic metrics, and address near-degenerate states or dynamic correlations.

-To extend to active orbital spaces beyond limitations of the \textit{exact} CAS approach -- $\approx$~CAS(24 electrons, 24 orbitals)--~\cite{vogiatzis2017pushing,hu2024stp-das,gao2024distributed,shayit2025breaking}, DMRG approach~\cite{White1992, White93, Schollwock2005, SCHOLLWOCK2011} constitutes an alternative and versatile option.
-It is a variational algorithm that optimizes a wavefunction expressed as a Matrix Product State (MPS).